 Pros and Cons of Moving to Australia

 With a good number of Australia's cities frequently rated as some of the world’s most liveable destinations, it’s no surprise that many people make the move down under.
-However, it's all too easy to see a country through rose-coloured glasses, so to help expats get a fuller picture of the country, here's a round-up of the pros and cons of moving to Australia.
+However, it's all too easy to see a country through rose-coloured glasses.
+To help expats get a fuller picture of the country, here's a round-up of the pros and cons of moving to Australia.

 Accommodation in Australia